binbjz/hdp-sentry/README.md

 # Sentry Hive, Spark Framework of Automation Test: sentry-test

-It's simple architecture of automation test for sentry hive, spark.
+It's simple framework of automation test for sentry hive, spark.

 This project was written in **bash shell** and **java**.